InformaticsMatters/squonk2-python-client/README.rst

         keycloak_user_password,
     )

+Note that this assumes you hav a Keycloak account with a username and password.
+If you have only used a federated login (e.g. CAS, GitHub etc.) then you may not have a password.
+To create one go to your Keycloak account (e.g. https://<server-name>/auth/realms/<realm-name>/account), login with whatever mechanism you use and then give yourself a password in the 'Password' section.

 **The Data Manager API URL**

 The URL to the Data Manager API is taken from the environment variable